AndieWill510/tinydoor/Options/053-the-fire-was-not-the-lesson.md

 The lesson is not that the fire was good.

-The lesson is that fire has a shape.
+The lesson is that fire had a purpose.

-And once the shape is visible, someone can build a door where the wall used to be.
+And once the purpose is visible, we can punch in a door where a wall used to be.

 ## Move